Skip to content

 Greeted by personal fan club (aka the kiddos) a few minutes later!

 So, how did I end up becoming a professor at W&L?
 I have always loved math and science, and I still love learning new things.
 But my academic path was sinuous.
 I switched undergraduate majors once, and PhD tracks twice.
 In retrospect, the recipe was pretty simple: I found topics and projects that really ignited my curiosity and passion to apply science for the public good, took a chance on them, and have worked hard chipping away at them.
+This same ethos, along with the desire to always learn and grow in new ways, is what leads me to pursue a 3 year research fellowship across the globe.
 Moral of the story: I don’t think anyone really needs a long-term plan.
-Find what you love, and invest yourself in it and build community doing so.
+Find what you love, invest yourself in it, build community and hopefully make the world a slightly better place in doing so.